-- Marc Lichtenfeld (healthcare/biotech/income), Matthew Carr (commodities/energy) and Carl Delfeld (emerging markets/ETFs) join The Oxford Club Editorial Team.
+- Marc Lichtenfeld (healthcare/biotech/income), Matthew Carr (market trends) and Carl Delfeld (emerging markets/ETFs) join The Oxford Club Editorial Team.

 - The Club reintroduces the weekly trend-watching Insight e-letter, free to all Members.
 It serves as a complement to the team’s Oxford Communiqué Portfolio Update by commenting on relevant news as it affects our portfolio recommendations.